 Get Involved in our Community Forums

 Saint Paul Public Schools regularly holds community forums on a variety of topics.
 If you feel safety is an issue that needs to be discussed, or have noticed disconcerting trends in safety at your child’s school, why not suggest a forum topic for discussion?
-To suggest a theme, contact the District Ombudsperson, Dana Abrams, at (651) 767-8394 or email her.
+To suggest a theme, contact the District Ombudsperson, Desiree' Payne, at 651-767-8394 or email her.

 Office of Security and Emergency Management

-If your school is unable to resolve a safety and security issue, and you feel your child is in a dangerous situation, please contact our office at 651-767-8378, or email us.
-We work closely with School Resource Officers and local police to resolve potentially dangerous situations.
+If your school is unable to resolve a safety and security issue, and you feel your child is in a dangerous situation, please contact our office at 651-767-8370.
+If you prefer to share information anonymously you can use our Send-A-Tip.
+We work closely with School Safety Teams and local police to resolve potentially dangerous situations.

 Have an Unresolved Problem?
 Contact the District Ombudsperson.

 The district provides an impartial advocate to work with parents to resolve issues and complaints against Saint Paul Public Schools.
-If you have an ongoing security concern that you feel is not being addressed adequately, contact the Ombudsperson, Dana Abrams, at (651) 767-8394.
+If you have an ongoing security concern that you feel is not being addressed adequately, contact the Ombudsperson, Desiree' Payne, at 651-767-8394.
 Messages can be left in English, Hmong, Somali or Spanish.
-You can also e-mail Dana.
+You can also e-mail Desiree'.